 The chemical analysis of water samples is a labor-intensive process.
-The total phosphorus, total nitrogen, and chlorophyll a results in this report would not have been possible were it not for the capable help and skills of many SPEA graduate research assistants who conducted the analyses.
+The total phosphorus, total nitrogen, and chlorophyll a results in this report would not have been possible were it not for the capable help and skills of many O'Neill student research assistants who conducted the analyses.

 Funds for this program were provided by Section 319 Lake Water Quality Assessment Grants from the U.S. Environmental Protection Agency.
-Kristi Todd of the Indiana Department of Environmental Management was the Project Officer.
+Kristi Johnson and Timothy Neher of the Indiana Department of Environmental Management was the Project Officer.